-A physical quantity is a quantity which can be measured.
+A physical quantity is a quantity which can be measured and consists of a magnitude and unit.
 For example length, weight, volume etc are physical quantity.
 By using these physical quantities we can find some basic attributes of an object.
+Physical quantities have at least two things in common.
+One is the size or magnitude and the other is the unit in which the quantity is measured.
+For example, to describe a brick, its length, width, height and mass are measured.

-Those quantities which do not depend on other quantities are the fundamental quantities.
-There are seven fundamental quantities.
-These are
+Those quantities which do not depend on other quantities are the base quantities.
+Or in other words base quantities are the quantities on the basis of which other quantities are expressed.
+There are seven Base quantities.
+These are length, Mass, Time, Electric Current, Temperature, Luminous Intensity and Amount of Matter.

 Derived Quantities

-Those quantities which are dependent on fundamental quantities are termed as derived quantities.
+Those quantities which are dependent or expressed in terms of base quantities are termed as derived quantities.
 Examples of derived quantities are Area, Volume, Speed, Force, Work etc.

 Scalar Quantities